chorscroft/zalpha/README.md

 Guy Jacobs for the original development of the Zalpha statistics

+## Citation

+If you use the zalpha package in your work, please cite the following paper:

+Horscroft et al., (2020). zalpha: an R package for the identification of regions of the genome under selection.
+Journal of Open Source Software, 5(56), 2638, https://doi.org/10.21105/joss.02638

 ## Community Guidelines

 I am very open to feedback, bug reports and requests!